Running with SLURM#

 When the SLURM job starts, n_jobs cores.
 If these are not requested and available on the node, the job may run slower that it should.

-Note: n_jobs here refers to cores for correspondance with SpikeInterface terminology.
+Note: n_jobs here refers to cores for correspondence with SpikeInterface terminology.
 This is not to be confused with a SLURM job.

 Checking the progress of a job#